-A new agreement between Reclamation and the Wyoming Water Development Commission (WWDC) was put in place in 2016 to use BSP funds that will end in 2020.
-The new agreement is similar to agreements with the UDAF and Colorado State Conservation Board.
-The agreement has a value of \$2,800,000 for the construction of projects and salinity studies in Wyoming.
+A new agreement between Reclamation and the Wyoming Water Development Commission (WWDC) was put in place in 2021 to use BSP funds that will end in 2026.
+This agreement is similar to agreements with the UDAF and Colorado State Conservation Board.